DaraghK93/stockApp/machineLearning/README.md

 There are 2 subdirectories.

 1. **sentimentAnalysis** - Contains code relating to the sentiment analysis machine learning components.
-2. **Stock Recommender System** -  Contains code related to the stock recommendation system.
+2. **stockRecommendationSystem** -  Contains code related to the stock recommendation system.